-Heads of each of the sub-units of the Institution and the Heads of the SLRS Shared Platform and the NFI, should coordinate and plan the Institution's activities.
+The MRV Institution Director will act as the budget holder and external representative for the Agency.
+The governing body of the Institution will be a Steering Committee, comprised of the Heads of each of the sub-units of the Institution and the Heads of the SLMS Shared Platform and the NFI, will coordinate and plan the Institution's activities.

-The operational elements of the institution should be undertaken by three units:
+The operational elements of the Agency will be undertaken by three units:

-- The REDD+ GHG Unit (five staff) should assess GHG removals in relation to REDD+ activities, for submission to the MoE for compilation of the National GHG Inventory Report, which should form part of the country's National Communication to the UNFCCC.
-Staff of this Unit must be familiar with the UNFCCC process, decisions and reporting requirements, and IPCC Guidance and Guidelines. - The Data Management Unit (five staff) should implement and manage the land monitoring web interface component of the REDD+ Safeguards Information System, in collaboration with the National REDD+ Agency which should have overall responsibility for the REDD+ Safeguards Information System.
-Members of this Unit should be familiar with software development and web programming. - The Monitoring Unit (11 HQ staff; ~92 decentralised staff) is the largest of the Units and will be divided into two components.
-The central staff of the Monitoring Unit should be responsible for assessing REDD+ policy measures and performance at the provincial level and support to provincial Field Teams, with each of ten technical officers responsible for between one and seven provinces, depending on the size and circumstances of each province.
+The GHG Unit (five staff) will assess GHG removals in relation to REDD+ activities, for submission to the MoE for compilation of the National GHG Inventory Report.
+Staff of this Unit must be familiar with the UNFCCC process, decisions and reporting requirements, and the IPCC guidance and guidelines.

+The Data Management Unit (5 staff) will implement and manage the land monitoring web interface component of the REDD+ Safeguards Information System, in collaboration with the National REDD+ Agency which will have overall responsibility for the REDD+ Safeguards Information System.
+Members of this Unit will need to be familiar with software development and web programming.

+The Monitoring Unit (11 HQ staff; ~92 decentralised staff) is the largest of the Units and will be divided into two components.
+The central staff of the Monitoring Unit will be responsible for assessing REDD+ policy measures and performance at the provincial level and support to provincial Field Teams, with each of 10 technical officers responsible for between 1-7 provinces, depending on the size and circumstances of each province.
 Technical officers should have project management experience, technical knowledge of forest inventories and be effective communicators.

-The second component of the Monitoring Unit the Field Teams should be responsible for stakeholder engagement and promotion of REDD+ policies, measures and activities.
-These teams should work closely with Provincial and District Governments and oversee and provide guidance on REDD+ policies and measures at these decentralised levels.
-Field Teams should be comprised of a forester (who also acts as the Team coordinator), a botanist, a driver and a technician.
-The larger provinces may require more than one field team, while some smaller provinces could be covered jointly by one field team.
-However, it may be desirable to have at least one field team per province to emphasise provincial autonomy.
+The second component of the Monitoring Unit, the Field Teams, will be responsible for stakeholder engagement, promotion of REDD+ policies, activities and initiatives, contracting Provincial Governments and verification of Provincial REDD+ activities and measures.
+Field Teams will be comprised of a Coordinator (who also acts as the forestry specialist), a botanist, a driver and a technician.

-Figure 6.
+Figure 7.
 Structure of the MRV Institution in Indonesia, including the functions (dashed-lined boxes) and necessary human resources for each sub-unit.
-The divisions of provinces per field team are simply to illustrate that a field team may cover more than one province, and do not represent an explicit recommendation.
-A different configuration will likely be more applicable in Indonesia.

-2.4 DEVELOPMENT OF REDD+ POLICIES & MEASURES
+2.3 DEVELOPMENT OF REDD+ POLICIES & MEASURES

-The final component of REDD+ Phase 1 is the development of national REDD+ policies and measures.
-This process should involve defining where and how the five REDD+ activities will be distributed across the national territory, thereby delineating the mitigation potential of REDD+ in exact figures in the country.
+The final component of REDD+ Phase 1 is the development of REDD+ policies and measures.
+This process will involve defining where and how the five REDD+ activities will be distributed across the national territory, and thereby delineate the mitigation potential in exact figures of REDD+ in the country.
 This is a critically important activity for monitoring and MRV because it is only by first defining the ways in which REDD+ will be enacted and implemented that specific methodologies can be developed to monitor these activities.
-Through this process, Phase 1 should provide an indication of how the monitoring system should be developed by defining the specific monitoring requirements.
+Following this process, Phase 1 will therefore provide an indication of how the monitoring system should be developed by defining the specific monitoring requirements.

-In May 2011, President Yudhoyono signed a two-year moratorium on issuing new permits for conversion of natural forest and peatland, which represents a key national-level REDD+ measure.
-In practical terms, it means that monitoring efforts should focus on areas of natural forest and peatland to determine whether the moratorium is being adhered to.

-Nevertheless, an urgent activity remains the definition and division of all five REDD+ activities at the Provincial level, which will yield important information for the national mitigation potential of REDD+ and further monitoring requirements in the subsequent phases.
+The Government of Indonesia is currently developing a two-year moratorium on issuing new permits for conversion of natural forest and peatland, which will be enacted by Presidential Decree, which represents a national-level REDD+ policy.
+Nevertheless, an urgent activity remains the definition and division of all five REDD+ activities at the Provincial level, which will yield important information for the national mitigation potential of REDD+ and monitoring requirements in subsequent REDD+ phases.